stealthycoin/operatingsystems/README.txt

 ./metatag R2 "meta2"
 ./metacat R

-...that creating 1000 files, adding metadata to them, then deleting them does not decrease the free space on the filesystem. df -h for f in {1..1000}; do echo "$f" > "$f".txt; ./metatag "$f".txt "meta"; done rm *.txt df -h
+...that creating 1000 files, adding metadata to them, then deleting them does not decrease the free space on the filesystem. df > log
+./kilofiles
+df >> log
+rm file*
+df >> log
+cat log